 There are a number of reasons why a robot vacuum might be perfect for you, including if you:

-- Are physically unable to vacuum your home: Robovacs are perfect for people with disabilities or those who are too frail to operate an upright vacuum for an extended period of time.
-If you are one of these people, then a robot vacuum could be a godsend, requiring minimal effort to clean small spaces.
+- Are physically unable to vacuum your home: Robovacs might be ideal for people with disabilities or those who are too frail to operate an upright vacuum for an extended period of time.
+If you are one of these people, then a robot vacuum might be one to consider, requiring minimal effort to clean small spaces.

 - Have wooden or tiled floors: Robot vacuums sometimes struggle on carpets, but they work superbly on hard surfaces without pumps of rough textures.
-You need to reset your robot vacuum every time it gets beached like a tiny little whale, which can be extremely annoying.
-Having hard surfaces all but entirely eliminates the chances of this happening.
+You need to reset your robot vacuum every time it gets stuck on the carpet, which can be extremely annoying.
+Having hard surfaces all around helps eliminate the chances of this happening.

 Who makes robot vacuum cleaners?

-The robot vacuum market is still a relatively niche one here in Australia, with a few major brands dominating.
-There are a total of 13 robovac providers in Australia, but the most prominent ones are Samsung, LG, Hoover, iRobot and Dyson.
+The robot vacuum market is still relatively niche here in Australia, with a few major brands dominating.
+The most prominent ones are Samsung, LG, Hoover, iRobot and Miele.
 These are the ones which are the most likely to give you a bang for your buck.
+Here’s what they have to offer:

 Are robot vacuum cleaners worth the money?